Woman experiencing sleep paralysis with astral body rising and shadow entity at foot of bed

 The sequence is predictable.
 The waking.
 The realisation of immobility.
 The attempt to move, failed.
 The panic, rising.
 Then–the shift.
 The attention, denied external action, turns inward.
 And something is there.

 The presence is not imagined.
 It is perceived.
 The figure, often shadowed, often feminine, often ancient, occupies the space at the threshold.
 The culture names it: the old hag, the incubus, the succubus, the jinn, the alien.
 The name is post-hoc.
 The experience precedes naming, yet the naming attempts to capture something essential about the nature of the encounter.
-The figure often appears not as a random intruder but as something with purpose—a supervisor, an examiner, an auditor of accounts.
-Reports consistently describe a sense of evaluation, as though one’s entire existential dossier were under review by an administration that predates the self.
+The figure often appears not as a random intruder but as something with purpose–a presence that observes, evaluates, or presses close.
+Reports consistently describe a sense of being scrutinised, as though one’s entire condition were under review by an intelligence that predates the self.

 The Tradition Recognises the Threshold